Codex Ephraemi Rescriptus: Description

-The manuscript is a codex (the forerunner to the modern book), written on parchment, measuring 12¼ x 9 in (31.4-32.5 x 25.6-26.4 cm).
+The manuscript is a codex (the forerunner to the modern book format), written on parchment, sized 12¼ x 9 in (31.4-32.5 x 25.6-26.4 cm).
 It has 209 leaves extant, of which 145 belong to the New Testament and 64 to the Old Testament.
 The letters are medium-sized uncials, in a single column per page, 40–46 lines per page.
 The text is written continuously, with no division of words (known as Scriptio continua), with the punctuation consisting of only a single point, as in codices Alexandrinus and Vaticanus.
 The beginning sections have larger letters which stand out in the margin (similar to those in codices Codex Alexandrinus and Codex Basilensis).
 Iota (ι) and upsilon (υ) have a small straight line over them, which serves as a form of diaeresis.

 The breathings (utilised to designate vowel emphasis) and accents (used to indicate voiced pitch changes) were added by a later hand.
 The nomina sacra (special names/words considered sacred in Christianity - usually the first and last letters of the name/word in question are written, followed by an overline; sometimes other letters from within the word are used as well) tend to be contracted into three-letter forms rather than the more common two-letter forms.

 A list of chapters (known as κεφαλαια / kephalaia) is preserved before the Gospel of Luke and the Gospel of John.
 One may deduce from this that the manuscript originally contained chapter lists for the Gospel of Matthew and Gospel of Mark too.
 The chapter titles (known as τιτλοι / titloi) were apparently not placed in the upper margin of the page; however it is possible the upper margins once contained the titles in red ink, which has since completely faded away; another possibility is the upper portions of the pages have been over-trimmed.
 The text of the Gospels is accompanied by marginal notations indicating the Eusebian canons (an early system of dividing the four Gospels into different sections, developed by early Christian writer Eusebius of Caesarea), albeit the numerals for the Eusebian Canons were likely written in red ink, which unfortunately have completely vanished.
 There are no systematic divisions in the other books.

 The Pericope Adulterae (John 7:53–8:11) was likely missing from the original codex.
 The two leaves which contain John 7:3–8:34 are not extant, however by counting the lines and calculating how much space would be required to include John 7:53-8:11 (presuming there’s no other large omission), it can be demonstrated they did not contain sufficient space to include the passage.
 The text of Mark 16:9–20 is included on folio 148r.

 It is difficult to determine whether Luke 22:43–44 (Christ's agony at Gethsemane) was in the original codex; unfortunately the leaves containing the surrounding verses are not extant. is not included.